florianazefi/zefi/README.md

 ## Installation

-Clone repository and install with `pip install --user zefi-package`.
+Clone repository and install with `pip install --user zefi-package/`.